 Someone experiencing panic and anxiety is feeling the effects of the ‘fight or flight’ response.
 The fight or flight response is our bodies natural response to a perceived danger.
 When it is activated, hormones are released into the body to enable us to either deal with or escape from the dangerous situation, by either fighting, avoiding or freezing.

 The effects of the fight or flight response include an increase in our heart rate to pump blood faster to the lungs, muscles and brain.
 We breath more rapidly to increase our oxygen levels, our muscles tense ready for action and many functions not necessary for fighting or escaping, such as digestion or reproduction, slow or stop.

-It is important to realise that what we think about can actually activate the fight or flight response.
+It is important to realise that what we think about actually activates the fight or flight response.
 Our mind and body can’t tell the difference between the thoughts about a situation and the situation itself.
 Therefore by simply thinking, worrying or ‘what if’-ing about something, you are actually activating the fight or flight response in exactly the same way as if you were actually experiencing it in reality.

 "There is pleasure in recognising old things from a new perspective."Richard Feynman